 About the scholarship

-Applications for this scholarship are now open.
+Applications for this scholarship closed on 5 September, 2022.

-The Transformer is a new co-curricular program offering at Bond designed to enable students to innovatively tackle real-world problems that matter.
+The Transformer is a co-curricular program offering at Bond designed to enable students to innovatively tackle real-world problems that matter.
 It is a program that attracts motivated, self-directed individuals who want to work in collaborative, interdisciplinary teams on challenging projects that typically span multiple semesters.
 The nature and scope of these projects are limited only by the passions and interests of the participants.
 Although highly motived and self-directed, Transformer participants are supported throughout the program by dedicated Bond academics and staff, industry experts, mentors, state-of-the-art facilities and other essential resources.

 Two Transformer Scholarships are awarded annually to students beginning their Bachelor’s degree or Master’s degree study at Bond University in the following year, January semester.
 Transformer Scholarships offer up to 50% tuition remission for any single undergraduate Bachelor’s degree or postgraduate Master’s degree program (excluding the Bond Medical Program) and are awarded to students who have high potential to affect real change through participation in the Transformer program.